 Description of Activity Purpose Responsibility Annual Compliance Requirements Post-Construction Stormwater Management Ordinance Adoption These ordinances establish minimum stormwater management requirements and controls to protect the general health, safety, and welfare of the public.
-Stormwater Management Coordinator, Town Board, Town Attorney Amend stormwater ordinance, as necessary, to maintain compliance with NYS stormwater standards and requirements as defined the current or any future permits pertaining to stormwater management activities.
+SMC, Town Board, Town Attorney Amend stormwater ordinance, as necessary, to maintain compliance with NYS stormwater standards and requirements as defined the current or any future permits pertaining to stormwater management activities.
 See Town Code Chapter 113: Stormwater Management and Erosion and Sediment Control and Chapter 135-43 Stormwater Control.
 SWPPP Review of Post-Construction Controls & MS4 Acceptance Review SWPPPs to incorporate consideration of potential water quality impacts and review of individual pre-construction SWPPPs to ensure consistency with local post-construction stormwater requirements.
 Sign SWPPP Acceptance Forms.
-Stormwater Management Coordinator, Ontario Soil & Water Conservation District, BME Associates Continue SWPPP reviews by qualified professionals (consultants).
+SMC, Ontario Soil & Water Conservation District, BME Associates Continue SWPPP reviews by qualified professionals (consultants).
 Maintain records of plans reviewed and approved for construction under this program.
 Continue to sign MS4 Acceptance Forms after SWPPPs have been reviewed and found to be in compliance with current regulations.
 Inventory of projects that qualify for inspection under local post-construction runoff regulations To track and identify post-construction controls to benefit water quality.
-Stormwater Management Coordinator, BME Associates Continue to update the excel inventory which currently includes: location (GIS coordinates), type of practice, and owner.
+SMC, BME Associates Continue to update the excel inventory which currently includes fields for the: location (GIS coordinates), type of practice, owner, inspection dates, maintenance needed, and dates of maintenance performed.
 Inspect MS4 owned and operated post-construction facilities.
 To ensure adequate long-term operation and maintenance of post-construction facilities.
-Stormwater Management, BME Associates Inspect and document maintenance as needed.
-See SOP #11 Inspecting PostConstruction Controls & Enforcement.
+SMC, BME Associates Inspect and document maintenance as needed.
+See SOP #11 Inspecting Post-Construction Controls & Enforcement.
 Document follow up actions.
 Inspection reports are filed in a separate binder.
 See Appendix J for examples of the Post-Construction Inspection Forms.
+Obtain As-Builts for post-construction facilities.
+To ensure that the SMPs have been constructed as per plan for effective long term operation SMC Obtain As-Builts of newly constructed post-construction facilities and file plans with annual inspection documents.
+The requirement to submit As-Builts for post-construction facilities has been added to the Town's Conditions of Site Plan Approval.